solderneer/ARMsat/README.md

 # ARMsat
+## Flight video
+Flight video is now live [here](https://youtu.be/ptW_69Gpk8c).
+The video is quite clippy and that's because of the cheap china video recorder that we used but other than that, everything works beatifully!

 ## Quick start
 The best way to get what this project is about in a few seconds is to open the ARMsat-poster.pdf.
 This project is now officially "complete" so don't expect much more work done on it.